sofials2002/Econ520Project/README.md

 ## Background:
 This is a repo for Finn Owsley, Scott Masterson, and Sofia Lozano's final project. :ship: Hello!
 Our research is on the long-sunken Titanic.
 We estimate the effect of passenger class on survival rate. :ship: You can find all relevant files in the folder.
 This project includes:

-- Latex code for the report
+- Latex code for the report, in the Code folder
-- pdf version of the report
+- Code for the data analysis, in the Code folder
-- File for replication
+- pdf version of the report, with bibliography, in Report folder
-- Bib file
+- CSV file with our compiled dataset, in Dataset folder
-- CSV file with our compiled dataset
+- Selected figures and tables in the Figures olfer

 ![Alt text](Figures/titanic-musicians_custom-13259031254de7661af92dd1bc1611745848bb27-2.jpg)